Rambabu-Akkapolu/user-online-validation/README.md

 ## 🚀 Features
 - ✅ Real-time user online/offline status.
 - ✅ Dynamic UI updates when the user’s connectivity changes.
-- ✅ Responsive design for mobile, tablet, and desktop devices.
 - ✅ Simple and intuitive interface with a clean look.
 <div align="center">
 </div>